-Your coverage begins at 12:01 a.m. on the first day of the coverage period corresponding to the first work period for which contributions are required on your behalf.
+Your coverage begins at 12:01 a.m. on the coverage period corresponding to the work period for which you establish initial eligibility.
+The terms of your employer's CBA determines when your employer must make contributions for your work, and when you establish initial eligibility.